CookeShane/SampleCode/README.md

 # SampleCode
-Basic functions for use in projects
+Basic code snippets/functions for use in projects.

+Taken from different projects along the way for use in the future.